kylacanlale26/Personal-Introduction-Website/README.md

 Section: 3A

 ## Project Description
 This project is my personal portfolio website that introduces myself.
-It shows a brief description of who I am, my educational background, the skills I continue to develop, my personal hobbies and interests, the career paths that I wish to pursue, and lastly, my contact information.
+It shows a brief description of who I am, my educational background, the skills I continue to develop, my personal hobbies and interests, and the career paths that I wish to pursue, and lastly, my contact information.
 This project aims to provide a simple and organized way for others to learn more about me.

 ## Features of the Websites
 - Personal Profile